UltiRequiem/wallger/README.md

 ## Install Instructions

-At the moment Walger only supports Gnome, Mate and any Window Manager(i3wm, bspwm, etc).
+At the moment Wallger only supports Gnome, Mate and any Window Manager(i3wm, bspwm, dwm, etc).
 If you are on a Window Manger you need to:

 - Install `feh` (Adapt it to your distribution):